PacificBiosciences/barcoding/docs/faq/adapter-types.md

 sequencing leading to adapter sequences not being found.
 If a high percentage of ZMWs is molecularly missing adapters, you should improve library prep.

-## How can I demultiplex data with one adapter only being barcoded?
+## How can I demultiplex data with one adapter only being barcoded in CLR data?
 Use `--single-side`.